voxel51/fiftyone/docs/source/plugins/index.rst

         /fiftyone-plugin.yaml
         /__init__.py

+If the source code for a plugin already exists on the local filesystem, you can make it into a plugin using the `fiftyone.core.plugins.create_plugin` python function or the `fiftyone plugins create <name>` CLI command.
+This will copy the source code to the plugins directory and create a `fiftyone.yaml` file for you if one does not already exist.

-In order to manually install a plugin, you must copy the plugin's source directory into your plugin directory so that it matches the structure above.
+Alternatively, you can manually copy the plugin directory into your plugins directory so that it matches the structure above.

 If your FiftyOne App server is already running, you should restart the server and refresh any connected browser clients to see the plugins show up.